Probabilistically Violating the First Law of Thermodynamics in a Quantum Heat Engine: Probabilistic Violations of the First Law

 \subsection{The Hamiltonian}

 To set the stage, we first consider a general scenario before providing a detailed case study below.
 To this end, we consider the Hamiltonian

 where $\hat{H}(t)$ denotes the Hamiltonian of the system of interest, $\hat{H}_{\rm B}$ the Hamiltonian of the environment, and $\hat{V}$ the coupling between system and environment.
 We will be interested in the work produced by the system, the heat provided by the environment, as well as the change in internal energy during the time-interval $[0,\tau]$.
 To define these quantities and their fluctuations, we consider a way of measuring them.
+Throughout this manuscript, we consider the weak system-bath coupling regime, where the contribution of $\hat{V}$ to energy changes may be neglected.